faizmokhtar/faizmokhtar.com/content/posts/exploring-tuist-a-first-look-part-1.md

 One of the biggest selling points of this project aside from not having to deal with the dreaded `.xcodeproj` conflicts is that it uses Swift to define project generation.
 I feel like it will help your team to easily adopt it.

-This blog post is just to document my process of learning [Tuist][1].
+Anyway, this blog post is just to document my process of learning [Tuist][1].
 I have no prior experience using it in a personal or team settings.

 ## Installation